ligato/cn-infra/docs/guidelines/PLUGIN_FLAVOURS.md

 # Plugin Flavours

 Plugin Flavours:
-1. Reusable combination of multiple plugins is called GenericFlavour.
+1. Reusable combination of multiple plugins is called ReusedFlavour.
 See the following code snipped.
-The structure GenericFlavour is basicly combination of Logrus, HTTP, LogManager, ServiceLabel, StatusCheck, ETCD & Kafka plugins.
+The structure ReusedFlavour is basicly combination of Logrus, HTTP, LogManager, ServiceLabel, StatusCheck, ETCD & Kafka plugins.
 All of these plugins are instantiated implicit.
 The intentionally not contain pointers:
    1. to minimize number of lines in flavour